lucidarch/docs/content/getting-started/micro.md

 {{% notice info %}}
 {{<icon name="fa-asterisk">}}&nbsp;Notice the naming that we've used with this job "`SaveLinkJob`" in contrast with "`AddLink`".
-It is intended for reuse whenever needed by extending its functionality futher as we will see through this guide.
+It is intended for reuse whenever needed by extending its functionality futher, for example `UpdateLink` feature may be able to use the same job.
 {{% /notice %}}

 `SaveLinkJob` should define the parameters that are required in its constructor, a.k.a the job's *signature*, rather than accessing